Skip To Main Content

 4. Report cards will be issued within five (5) school days following the close of the grading period.

 5. Grading of students will be accomplished according to the school division's guidelines and grading scale.
-(Note: The pass/fail option may be used in lieu of a formal grade in noncredit classes for the ESL middle school student with an English proficiency of Levels 1.0-3.3.)

 2. Progress Reports